 NS205 Zoology (4,3,3) Spring Semester

 A general survey of the animal kingdom including comparative studies of the structure, function, and behavior of representatives of animal groups.
-Laboratory work includes dissection of representative animals from each
+The anatomy and physiology of the human will be emphasized in the study of mammals.